(Sydney, Australia – July 9th 2015)

-I hope you are all well and happy wherever you may be.
+I hope you are all well and happy and having a good 2015.

 This is the new look ‘leo sayer.com’ – the official website and home of all things “leo”, so if it’s your first visit, here’s a few guidelines.

 I think a website is like a virtual “world”, an entirely new home, an exhibition in the ether, and a different (and maybe fresh) way of looking at a life or career – well anyway, that’s the theory behind ‘leo’s room”.